vboyev-MSFT/defender-docs/defender-endpoint/mde-sap-windows-server.md

 1. **Limit access to SAP servers, block network ports, and take all other common security protection measures**.
 This first step is essential.
 The threat landscape has evolved from file-based viruses to file-less complex and sophisticated threats.
 Actions, such as **blocking ports and limiting logon/access** to VMs are **no longer considered sufficient** to fully mitigate modern threats.

-2. **Deploy Defender for Endpoint to nonproductive systems first before deploying to production systems**.
+2. **Deploy Defender for Endpoint to nonproduction systems first before deploying to production systems**.
 Deploying Defender for Endpoint directly to production systems without testing is highly risky and can lead to downtime.
 If you can't delay deploying Defender for Endpoint to your production systems, consider temporarily disabling [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) and [real-time protection](configure-protection-features-microsoft-defender-antivirus.md).

-3. **Remember that real-time protection is enabled by default in Windows Server**.
-If problems are identified that might be related to Defender for Endpoint, it's recommended to [configure exclusions](defender-endpoint-antivirus-exclusions.md) and/or [open a support case](contact-support.md) via the Microsoft Defender portal.
+3. **Remember that real-time protection is enabled by default on Windows Server**.
+If problems are identified that might be related to Defender for Endpoint, it's recommended to [configure exclusions](defender-endpoint-antivirus-exclusions.md) and/or [open a support case](contact-support.md) via the [Microsoft Defender portal](https://security.microsoft.com).

 4. **Have the SAP Basis team and your security team work together on Defender for Endpoint deployment**.
 The two teams need to jointly create a phased deployment, testing, and monitoring plan.